 Wash and dry the air cleaner reservoir then fill to point marked "OIL LEVEL," using one pint of SAE 50 engine oil.
-See figure 1-10.
+See figure 1-11.
 Do not oil the cleaner element because oil will drain down into reservoir and over-fill it.

-Make sure that gasket at center of cleaner

-element is in good condition before parts are installed.
+Make sure that gasket at center of cleaner element is in good condition before parts are installed.
 Wipe all oil from outer surface of air cleaner and filler cap.

-Figure 1-11-Countershaft Lubrication--Carter 4-Barrel
+Figure 1-12-Countershaft Lubrication-Carter 4-Barrel

 - 4. Pump Operating Countershaft Carter Carburetor Only.
-On the 2-barrel carburetor, remove dust cover screws, apply several drops of engine oil in screw holes and install screws.
-On the 4-barrel carburetor, remove dust cover and apply oil in two oil holes above countershaft.
-See figure 1-11. - 5.
+On both 2-barrel and 4-barrel carburetors, remove dust cover and apply oil in two oil holes above countershaft.
+See figure 1-12. - 5.
 Gasoline Filter.
 Remove drain plug at bottom of inlet side of filter to drain out any accumulation of dirt and water. - 6.
 Horn Cable Connector.
 Pull out plunger of horn cable connector on steering column jacket and apply a small amount of Lubriplate.
-Work plunger in and out to work lubricant in between plunger and the bakelite insulator.
+Work plunger in and out to work lubricant in between plunger and the bakelite insulator. - 7.
+Door Checks and Hinges.
+Apply Lubriplate to hold-open springs in front door hinges.
+On models having door check and hold-open links, remove links from upper hinges, wipe off dirt, and apply Lubriplate solution () to pivot points indicated by arrows in figure 1-13.
+Apply lubriplate solution () to rear door lower hinges at pivot points indicated by arrows in figure 1-14.